 - 1. Non-prescription medications include, but are not limited to, Tylenol, Advil, cough drops, and Midol. - 2.
 Written parental consent must be on file in the school health office.
 Information that must be included in the consent includes medication name, dosage, schedule, anticipated number of days to be administered, reason for the medication, and side effects of the medication. - 3.
 Non-prescription medications must be in the original container.
 They will be administered per the package directions on the label, unless accompanied by a written doctor's order.

-Caffeine pills fall under the category of non-prescription medications, and must be stored in the health office.
-The consumption of power energy drinks is strongly discouraged. - 4.
-All medications must be kept in a locked cabinet in the health office. - 5.
+- 4. All medications must be kept in a locked cabinet in the health office. - 5.
 The building principal will have final authority to revoke medication privileges. - 6.
 Permission for the supervision of non-prescription medications expires at the end of each school year.